 Early Life

-Theresia Gouw was born in Jakarta, Indonesia, in 1968.
-Due to political unrest against ethnic Chinese, her family immigrated to the United States when she was three years old, settling near Buffalo, New York.
-She excelled academically, becoming the first person from her high school to attend Brown University, where she studied engineering.
-She later earned an MBA from Stanford Graduate School of Business in 1996.
+Theresia Gouw was born in Jakarta, Indonesia, in 1968, to parents of Chinese descent.
+Her family immigrated to the United States when she was three years old, escaping political tensions in Indonesia.
+They settled near Buffalo, New York, where her parents initially worked in service jobs while her father requalified as a dentist.
+Gouw excelled in school, graduating as the first person from her high school to attend Brown University in 1986, where she earned a degree in engineering in 1990.

 Rise to Success